MobileFirst-Platform-Developer-Center/Digital-App-Builder/README.md

     4.2.0
     ```

+3. Download the .zip (**IBM.Digital.App.Builder-n.nn.n-mac.zip**) from [https://github.com/MobileFirst-Platform-Developer-Center/Digital-App-Builder/releases](https://github.com/MobileFirst-Platform-Developer-Center/Digital-App-Builder/releases).

+4. Extract the contents.

-3. [Download](https://github.com/MobileFirst-Platform-Developer-Center/Digital-App-Builder/releases) the Builder installation file (**IBM.Digital.App.Builder-n.nn.n-mac.zip**) and extract the contents.
+5. Move the .app file to the **Applications** folder.

-4. Double click the Builder executable.
+6. Double click the Builder executable.

     >**Note**: For MacOS, download and install **XCode** from Apple App Store to preview the application.